munificent/craftinginterpreters/book/closures.md

 That change triggers a few other cascading changes.
 Every place in the VM that accessed CallFrame's function needs to use a closure instead.
-First, the macro for reading a constant from the current function's constant table.
+First, the macro for reading a constant from the current function's constant table:

 ^code read-constant (1 before, 1 after)